-\paragraph{Training.} We first resize target images to $1024\times 512$ and source images from GTA5~\cite{richter2016gta} to $1280\times 720$.
-Then, we random crop source images to $1024\times 512$ and adopt FDA~\cite{yang2020fda} to build the pseudo-target domain.
+\paragraph{Training.} We first resize target images to $1024\times 512$ and source images from GTA5 \citep{richter2016gta} to $1280\times 720$.
+Then, we random crop source images to $1024\times 512$ and adopt FDA \citep{yang2020fda} to build the pseudo-target domain.
 Finally, we randomly crop them into $512\times512$ for further training.
-We adopt AdamW~\cite{loshchilov2017adamw} with betas $(0.9, 0.999)$, a learning rate of $6\times 10^{-5}$ for the encoder and $6\times 10^{-4}$ for the segmentor and the projector, a weight-decay of $0.01$, linear learning rate warmup schedule with $t_{\mathrm{warm}} = 1.5\mathrm{k}$.
+We adopt AdamW \citep{loshchilov2017adamw} with betas $(0.9, 0.999)$, a learning rate of $6\times 10^{-5}$ for the encoder and $6\times 10^{-4}$ for the segmentor and the projector, a weight-decay of $0.01$, linear learning rate warmup schedule with $t_{\mathrm{warm}} = 1.5\mathrm{k}$.
 The model is trained with a batch of two source images and two target images, for $40\mathrm{k}$ iterations.
-In accordance with~\cite{tranheden2021dacs}, we set $\eta=0.999$.
+In accordance with \citep{tranheden2021dacs}, we set $\eta=0.999$.
 Temperature $\tau=0.2$, scale factor $\beta=0.5$, unreliable partition $\alpha=50\%$, base number of queries $n=128$, number of negative pairs per query $m=1024$.
-All experiments are conducted on 1 Telsa A100 GPU based on PyTorch~\cite{paszke2019pytorch} and mmsegmentation~\cite{mmseg2020}.
+All experiments are conducted on 1 Telsa A100 GPU based on PyTorch \citep{paszke2019pytorch} and mmsegmentation \citep{mmseg2020}.

-\paragraph{Network architecture.} Start from using the DeepLab-V2~\cite{chen2017deeplab} as the segmentor $f$ with ResNet-101~\cite{he2016deep} as the encoder $h$, we adopt DACS~\cite{tranheden2021dacs} with two extra strategies in~\cite{hoyer2022daformer} as baseline.
-To further verify the efficiency of \method on recent Transformer-based networks, we use DAFormer~\cite{hoyer2022daformer} as a stronger baseline, where $h$ is the MiT-B5 encoder~\cite{xie2021segformer} and $f$ is the DAFormer decoder~\cite{hoyer2022daformer}.
-The projector $g$ takes the feature provided by the encoder ($2,048$-dimensional for ResNet-101~\cite{he2016deep} and $512$-dimensional for MiT-B5~\cite{xie2021segformer}) as input, and consists of two \texttt{Conv-BN-ReLU} blocks, where both blocks preserve the feature map resolution and map the number of channels to $256$.
+\paragraph{Network architecture.} Start from using the DeepLab-V2 \citep{chen2017deeplab} as the segmentor $f$ with ResNet-101 \citep{he2016deep} as the encoder $h$, we adopt DACS \citep{tranheden2021dacs} with two extra strategies in \citep{hoyer2022daformer} as the baseline.
+To further verify the efficiency of \method on recent Transformer-based networks, we use DAFormer \citep{hoyer2022daformer} as a stronger baseline, where $h$ is the MiT-B5 encoder \citep{xie2021segformer} and $f$ is the DAFormer decoder \citep{hoyer2022daformer}.
+The projector $g$ takes the feature provided by the encoder as input and consists of two \texttt{Conv-BN-ReLU} blocks.